Source-Only Cross-Weather LiDAR via Geometry-Aware Point Drop: Related Work

 \subsection{LiDAR Perception in Adverse Weather}

-Rain, snow, and fog introduce refraction, scattering, and point dropouts that degrade geometry and segmentation performance~\cite{park2025ntn,park2024lidarweather}.
-SemanticSTF offers a real-weather benchmark for evaluation~\cite{xiao2023pointdr}.
-Data-centric approaches improve robustness.
-Selective Jittering with RL-guided dropping (LPD) targets noise-induced vulnerabilities~\cite{park2024lidarweather}.
-TripleMixer adds a Geometry Mixer (GMX) layer to model local geometric relations~\cite{zhao2024triplemixer}.
-Our \emph{Light Geometry-aware adapter} differs by forming non-parametric \emph{geometry-aware cues} from local-window neighborhoods with circular wrapping and injecting them into both the policy and a region-aware regularizer to address noise-driven and structure-driven failures.
+Environmental phenomena such as rain, snow, and fog introduce severe refraction, scattering, and point dropouts, precipitously degrading perception accuracy~\cite{park2025ntn,park2024lidarweather}.
+The SemanticSTF dataset~\cite{xiao2023pointdr} provides a critical real-world benchmark for evaluating these specific failure modes.
+Recent data-centric pipelines have integrated selective jittering with Reinforcement Learning (RL)-guided point dropping to systematically target noise-driven vulnerabilities~\cite{park2024lidarweather}.
+In a related vein, TripleMixer~\cite{zhao2024triplemixer} employs a Geometry Mixer to model local relations.
+Distinct from these approaches, our \emph{Light Geometry-Aware Adapter} extracts non-parametric geometric cues from local-window neighborhoods utilizing circular wrapping.
+These specific cues directly inform and support region-aware training objectives, dynamically adapting to structural fragility in adverse weather.